 - Switches: Bass roll-off and mid-range emphasis.
 Slotted response selector switches.

 - Cartridge Shock Mount: Internal air-suspension shock and vibration isolator.

 - Swivel Assembly: Integrated, captive nut for ease of attachment to stand, fits 5/8 in. -27 thread.

-- Polarity: Positive pressure on diaphragm produces positive voltage on pin 2 relative to pin 3.
+- Polarity: Positive pressure on the diaphragm produces positive voltage on pin 2 relative to pin 3.

-- Case: Dark gray enamel aluminum and steel case with dark gray foam windscreen.
+- Case: Dark gray enamel aluminum and steel case with a dark gray foam windscreen.

 - Net Weight: 765.4 grams (1 lb, 11 oz).

 A flagship of Shure’s microphone line, The SM7B is a highly acclaimed dynamic microphone that has gained widespread recognition for its exceptional audio quality and versatile applications.